hashicorp/terraform-website/content/source/docs/cloud/users-teams-organizations/organizations.html.md

 ### VCS Provider

-The VCS provider page is used for setting up VCS access for TFE.
+The VCS provider page is used for setting up VCS access for Terraform Cloud.
 See [Connecting VCS Providers](../vcs/index.html) for more information.

 ### API Tokens